Bee space and Warm way - Cold way

 Read more on Cushman’s site – The history of bee things.

-< Top space can be achieved in a bottom space boxes by reducing the height of the lugs (albeit they will become a bit fragile).
-If you are starting your woodworking career, a router rig would make this possible.
-One retailer sells top-space frames for bottom space Langstroph, but I can’t remember which.
+Top space can be achieved in a bottom space boxes by reducing the height of the lugs (albeit they will become a bit fragile).

 Cold way - Warm way

 Cold/warm way has to do with the orientation of the frames in the hive.
-To understand this, consider British Standard —Nationals.
+To understand this, consider British Standard — Nationals.
 The hive footprint is square.
 So, there is the option to have boxes that take frames parallel or perpendicular to the entrance.
-The beekeeping terms for these are “warm way”, which in wooden hives, results in a brood nest more like a football.
-Orientating frames “Cold Way”, results in more brood being reared towards the back of the hive due to the chilly air coming in the entrance.
+The beekeeping terms for the one with frames parallel are called “warm way”, which in wooden hives, results in a brood nest more like a football.
+The other orientation is “Cold Way”, which results in more brood being reared towards the back of the hive due to the chilly air coming in the entrance.
 This results in a rugby football-shaped brood nest.

 Despite BeeBox hives being Cold way, the brood forms a pattern typical of a Warm Way setup.